Text Link

 How does bulimia affect the skin?

-Bulimia can have several side effects on the integumentary system, that is, the skin, hair, and nails, including: (2)
+Bulimia can have several side effects on the integumentary system, or the internal system that regulates skin, hair, and nails, including:1

 • Brittle and dry hair and nails